javascript-tutorial/it.javascript.info/1-js/05-data-types/06-iterable/article.md

   to: 5
 };

-// We want the for..of to work:
+// Vorremmo che il for..of funzioni:
 // for(let num of range) ... num=1,2,3,4,5
 ```